antiphp/cognoz.github.io/cheats.md

 dd if=/dev/zero of=/dev/vdb bs=1M count=64
 12. If you have more than one nodegroup you should check accordance between nodegroups and group_id of nodes or your deployment will like failed with non-understandable error in nailgun like '24' '22' 'gateway' and so.

+### RabbitMQ HA
+1. Queues should be durable and have ONLY 1 matching policy, like
+``
 ## Elasticsearch and LMA

 ## Influx